GENERAL

 PEOPLE

-The cultural diversity corresponds to the wealth of other
+The cultural diversity corresponds to the wealth

-communication between all South Africans.
+of communication between all South Africans.
 Afrikaans, derived

 from Dutch, is used by the boers and coloureds.
 The other